Welcome to the world of novelty knitting patterns!

 Yarn recommendations:

-100 g of Ballerina Chunky Mohair by Sandnes Garn or
+50 g of Tynn Line by Sandnes Garn

 GAUGE: